SWEG-2015EC-Batch/Bro-Code/ETS0841_15_Liyuneh_Rstey/Assignment_1/Problem analysis.md

 input-- a letter
-operation--- change the letter to upper case if it is lower or to lower if it is upper output upper/lower case letter
+operation--- change the letter to upper case if it is lower or to lower if it is upper output upper/lower case letter pseudo code
+1. start
+2. input a letter
+3. if the letter is lower change to upper and if it is upper change to lower
+4. print the case
+5. end

 4->
 // to calculate x raised to y by giving value from the keyboard